HMC-STAMPLATE/JSONSchema/README.md

 npm run lint:jsonld-examples
 ```

-⚠️ The `json-ld` linter just takes care that the file is correct to the JSON-LD
+⚠️ The `json-ld` linter ensures that the file is formatted correctly according to JSON-LD specifications.
-specifications, it does not resolve or checks types from
+specifications.
+It does not resolve or check types from
 [schema.org](https://schema.org).

+⚠️ The examples refer to the remote resource of the `stamplate.jsonld`
+definition.
+If you have made changes to the local definition and want to test it
+against the examples, be sure you refer to the local file.

 To see if the terms are correctly resolved, expand the examples with the
 `jsonld-cli` tool: